dramforever/easyriscv/index.md

 ## Privilege levels

-One of the tasks an operating system performs is to control what programs.
-On RISC-V, the most basics of this control is implemented using [privilege levels]{x=term}.
+One of the tasks an operating system performs is to control what programs can and cannot do.
+On RISC-V, the most basic of this control is implemented using [privilege levels]{x=term}.
 RISC-V defines... let's just say, several privilege levels, but we're only going to use two here:

 - "[Machine]{x=term}", number 3
 - "[User]{x=term}", number 0